Reach Everest Base Camp and witness the legendary Khumbu Icefall

 Sleeping Bag and Down Jacket during the trek

-Trip Achievement Certificate as a token of their successful journey, recognizing their accomplishment and endurance
+Trip Achievement Certificate as a token of their successful journey, recognising their accomplishment and endurance

 Government taxes and office service charges